points to consider

 of satisfied customers you can contact?
 Do they have factory tours to view

-campers being made?
+campers being manufactured?
 Do they answer your phone calls & e-mail promptly?

 DUST PROTECTION.
 Check the dust sealing of the camper.
 A bed full of dust is not a